wtsi-hgi/seq_autoqc/README.md

 seq_autoqc
 ==========

 These routines run on data produced by bamcheck and are used as part of the autoqc process in HGI pipelines.

+bamcheck files used to be produced by the `bamcheck` program but are now incorporated into `samtools` and produced by the `samtools stats` command (as of the 1.0 release candidates beginning with "0.2.0-rc1").

 bamcheckr
 ---------